 2. My Hosting – $117.48

-I went with A2 Hosting because I run multiple blogs.
-If you’re looking to start one blog, then I’d recommend going with Siteground, however if you plan to have more than one (or even just a personal website + a blog), then go with A2 since it’s cheaper!
+If you’re looking to start a blog, then I’d recommend going with Bluehost, however, if you plan to have more than one (or even just a personal website + a blog), then go with DigitalOcean.

 The drop in pageviews was likely due to my publishing schedule which nosedived beginning in June!
 I started to feel the blogger burnout after publishing every weekday without fail for 6 month straight.